 You’re conversant in a slew of acronyms (ACA, NoDAPL, NSC) and new phrases like “alternative facts” and “false media.”
 And you’re really, really pissed about them.

 But right after the Trump Apocalypse, I signed up for the Women’s March.
 I’ve never marched in anything before except high school parades.
-To me, marches were a thing of the past, something activists did in the 60s.
+To me, marches were a thing of the past.

 Yet like a newly-hatched sea turtle with this overwhelming need to get to the ocean, it was calling me, and although I didn’t know exactly why, I knew that’s where I needed to be, even if the seagulls tried to eat me.

 Speaking of seagulls, I was nervous that my daughter and I might be risking ourselves in some way by attending.
 Marches can take on a life of their own, and given the right circumstances, they can turn into mobs, which are legit dangerous things.

 That said, I struggled to envision a bunch of women setting cars on fire or breaking windows.
 Violence and mayhem are not typically a women’s way of dealing with conflict.
 And really, who’s gonna clean up that mess afterwards?
 We knew better than to do that to ourselves.

 Then there was the fear of the counter-protesters rolling in with their hate and maybe even their violence.
 But deep inside, I knew all the nice ladies with their cute pink hats would become poster-wielding ninjas if something like that went down.
 (Especially the grandmas.
 They seem especially angry nowadays.)

 It did cross my mind that some crazy person might shoot at us.
 So I took stock of my life and decided I’d make a good martyr for middle-class mothers.
 That’s a segment of society with a lot of untapped power, and seeing one of their own go down might be just the ticket to unleash it.